-Black is a first-person shooter developed by Criterion games and published by Electronic Arts for the PS2 and Xbox in February in 2006 and then re-released on Xbox Live Originals in February 2008.
+Black is a first-person shooter developed by Criterion games and published by Electronic Arts for the PS2 and Xbox in February in 2006.
 The game was known at the time for its focus on big, detailed guns, destructible environments and Hollywood style over-the-top action.
 Although the game was then largely criticized as a glorified tech demo with little to no extra content.
 The game's main story only lasted about 4 hours and featured no multiplayer at all.
 The game's four years in development are somewhat lost in translation.
 However, the engine Black uses is rather powerful, and featured some of the best weapon effects ever seen in a shooter.

 The gameplay is simple: Make your way from point A to point B, completing various primary and secondary objectives, while shooting everything that moves (and everything that doesn't move, too).

 The primary objectives consist of either getting to a certain area, destroying a certain object or structure, or simply vanquishing all the enemy soldiers within a room.
 While the secondary objectives task you with finding various files and such spread throughout the level.

 The Guns are considered the stars of the game, and they are all extremely powerful.
 So each one was always a blast to use.

 Submachineguns and Shotguns

 The game's story is told through Full Motion Video cut scenes showing the CIA interrogation of a soldier Jack Kellar, the gameplay sections act as flashbacks to the story that Jack is telling.

 Mission 1: Jack’s story begins 4 days earlier with his Black ops team assaulting a city stronghold in Veblensk, which is controlled by the terrorist group Seventh Wave.
 Jack manages to kill three leading members of the cell and then learns that a former CIA operative William Lennox has become the leader of Seventh Wave.